scala-steward-org/scala-steward/docs/scalafix-migrations.md

 ## Writing migration rules for your project

-See the [Scalafix Developer Guide] for more information about writing rewrite rules or have a look at the existing [migration rules][migrations] for inspiration.
+See the [Scalafix Developer Guide][scalafix-dev-guide] for more information about writing rewrite rules or have a look at the existing [migration rules][migrations] for inspiration.
 Rules in Scala Steward must be accessible via the [github:][using-github] or [http:][using-http] schemes.

 ## Adding migration rules to Scala Steward